muppet9010/Factorio-Railway-Tunnel/README.md

 - When a tunnel is being used bi-directionally (2 ways) and 2 trains simultaneously approach from opposite ends in the specific situation of; an unused tunnel, with clear approaching track, both trains at slow speeds; In some cases they can both be allowed to reserve a path into the tunnel.
 When they both reach the portal they will be mutually blocking each other from using the tunnel, leaving the rails deadlocked.
 At present the 2 trains are stopped and a GUI alert is raised for both trains to the player to manually resolve as it should be a very rare occurrence.
 This is not an issue when the tunnel is being used in a single direction rail line, as is the mod's primary expected use case.
 - Trains kill counts will be lost when using a tunnel as the Factorio API doesn't allow this to be set by a mod.
 It will also be artificially inflated by 1 when a train leaves the tunnel.
 Factorio API request: https://forums.factorio.com/viewtopic.php?f=28&t=99049
 - Trains leaving a portal very fast which plan to do a non stop loop straight back into the same tunnel portal will instead leave very slowly.
 This is to protect against a leaving train that hasn't already reserved its own tunnel again, as this is an unsupported usage case and shouldn't ever exist in a real rail network.
+- Presently it is possible to cause a mod crash in the below contrived scenario, just don't do it: If you are manually driving a train and tailgate a second train that's entering a tunnel while in automatic mode, your manual train will be able to enter the portal and reach the inner end.
+It will be prevented from entering the tunnel at this point, however, should the automatica train reverse its tunnel use before fully leaving it will try to exit the tunnel where your manual train is and the mod will crash.

 Mod Compatibility